 We recycle cardboard, mixed glass, drink cans, plastic bottles, office paper, cardboard, pallets & any untreated wood.

 Recycling bags are given out in the campsites for different recycling items such as plastic bottles and cans to help Keep Bestival Green and Tidy.

 We have a Cup and Can Return Scheme for our bars.

-Our preferred bottled water supplier Life Water is in bio-degradable plastic bottles and profits go to charity helping water projects in developing countries.
+Our preferred bottled water supplier Life Water is in lightweight Eco Bottles and profits go to charity helping water projects in developing countries.

 We use recycled stationary and paper for office and programmes alike and encourage re-use of everything from scenery to fencing to material.

 We have over 100 compost toilets on site.